rachitnigam/rachitnigam.com/content/post/transpiler.md

 console.log([0, ...range(10)]);
 ```

-Yeah, guess what, it is.
+Guess what, it is.
 Implementing generators is a *whole-program transformation*: they fundamentally rely on the ability of the program to save its internal stack and pause its execution.
 In fact, making it fast requires enough tricks that [we wrote a paper on it][stopify].

 ## Lie #3: Transpilers Target the Same Level of Abstraction

 This is pretty much the same as (2).
-Yeah, the input and output languages have the syntax of JavaScript but the fact that compiling *one feature* requires a whole program transformation gives away the fact that these are not *the same language*.
+The input and output languages have the syntax of JavaScript but the fact that compiling *one feature* requires a whole program transformation gives away the fact that these are not *the same language*.
 If we're to get beyond the vagaries of syntax and *actually* talk about what the expressive power of languages is, we need to [talk about semantics][pwl-ep].

 ## Lie #4: Transpilers Don't have Backends